-A transition from chaos to order is referenced by this hexagram.
+A transition from chaos to order is referenced by hexagram number 63.
 You have come a long way but the journey is not over.
 Like a traveler who has traversed a difficult and wide river, you appear to approach your destination.
 But the river bank is not the final stopping place.
 The most difficult work is over, but the wise person never stops moving onward in incremental steps.
 You are entering new territory and it will be smooth going at first.
 A new relationship or project will get off to the perfect beginning.
 But stay balanced internally and externally, or else the road ahead could become bumpy.
 Completion and beginning are deeply connected.
 Only one part of your journey is ending.

 Changes in Line 1

 As you cross a wide river, there will be some obstacles that slow you down and cause your "tail" to drag.
 Keep your focus.
 Don't let the obstacles distract you from what you sincerely want.